tinyblogger/tinyblogger/_posts/2024-07-12-How-to-use-custom-thumbnails-for-your-rumble-streams.md

 Creating custom thumbnails for your Rumble streams doesn't have to cost anything.
 You can use free tools like Photopea and GIMP to create professional-looking thumbnails easily:

+> Note: that Your thumbnail has to Meet these Requirements.
+> 16:9 Aspect Ratio 1920x1080 or 1280x720
+> Must be less then 5MB's

 1. **Photopea**: Photopea is a web-based app that works similarly to Photoshop.
 Visit [Photopea](https://www.photopea.com/) and start a new project.
 Use its tools to design your thumbnail, incorporating text, images, and effects.

    ![Photopea](/images/Rumble-Custom-Thumbnails/photopea.png)